etc1290/Stembase/log.md

 		-- finished
 	5. When click match label redirect to selected position -- finished
+	6. Refresh matchlist when tag added
+		-- finished
 	# Changed
 	1. Set debug input field as hidden
 		-- finished
+	2. Re-arrange the position of functions for calling -- finished
 ---
 	## 2022.02.14		version 0.2.7.1